execution-flows/flow-compose/README.md

 The `greet_in_user_language__by_user_email` flow has much more functionality, but we did not need to change the `greet_using_greeting` function to accommodate new functionality.

 1. `user_email` is defined as a `FlowArgument`. `FlowArgument` is a subclass of a `FlowFunction`.
-The one invoking the flow must pass as an argument to the flow.
+To invoke the flow you must pass it as a keyword argument.
 2. `user_email` is part of the flow configuration, and any flow function can access it.
 3. `user`, `user_language`, `greeting`, and `greet` are aliases configured in the `flow` configuration.
 4. Any flow function can access any other flow function from the flow configuration by adding an argument named the same as the flow function alias and annotated with `FlowFunction`.